iMagdy/cs-fs/books-front/README.md

 ```

 Finally, run `npm start` to run the Sass compiler.
 It will re-run every time you save a Sass file.

+For `Reader` page, open index.html in your browser.
+For `admin` page, open admin.html in your browser.